LezaMalik/Programming_Concepts/hadoop.md

 3. Partition Tolerance (P): The system continues to function even in the presence of network partitions or communication failures between nodes.
 In a distributed system, network partitions can occur when some nodes are unable to communicate with others.

 The CAP theorem implies that when a network partition occurs (P), you have to choose between maintaining consistency (C) or availability (A).
-In other words:
+In other words :

 * If you prioritize Consistency and want all nodes to have the most recent data, you may have to sacrifice Availability during network partitions.